o7-Fire/Roblox-4/misc/drunkify-chat/README.md

 # what it does

-translates your incoming text a few times (or more) to make it drunk\
+it is the same as putting a plagiarised essay into google translate multiple times and getting a brand new different essay\
-it is the same as putting a plagiarised essay into google translate multiple times and getting a brand new different essay
+it do be slow though if your internet is slow, like a couple seconds delay

 # how to use